KushalRoyChowdhury/ChatBuddy/README.md

 > Your own API key limits are shown according to Google’s free quota *(Updated: September 2025)*.

-> **Privacy and Data Handling Policy (Public Hosted)**: None of your chats, memories, KEYs are logged/stored on the server.
+> **Privacy and Data Handling Policy**: None of your chats, memories, KEYs are logged/stored on the server.
 All data stays between you and API service provider.
 For more details read [Google ToS](https://ai.google.dev/gemini-api/terms).
 If you use the File Upload feature, the files will be stored for next 48 hours from uploading in Google Cloud Project (based on [Google Cloud Files Policy](https://ai.google.dev/gemini-api/docs/files)).
 All your  Google login Credentials are stored locally in your device.

 **How to get your key:**